dmlc/xgboost/doc/contrib/ci.rst

 CloudFormation lets us define a stack of cloud resources (EC2 machines, Lambda functions, S3 etc) using a single YAML file.

-**Prerequisite**: Make sure to set up a credential pair in order to provision resources on AWS.
+**Prerequisite**: Gain access to the XGBoost project's AWS account (``admin@xgboost-ci.net``), and then set up a credential pair in order to provision resources on AWS.
 See `Creating an IAM user in your AWS account <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html>`_.

 * Option 1.
 Give full admin privileges to your IAM user.
 This is the simplest option.
 * Option 2.
-Give limited set of permissions to your IAM user, to reduce the possibility of messing up other resources in the XGBoost project's AWS account (``admin@xgboost-ci.net``).
+Give limited set of permissions to your IAM user, to reduce the possibility of messing up other resources.
   For this, use the script ``tests/buildkite/infrastructure/service-user/create_service_user.py``.

 =====================